renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-let's do something more ambitious.. running the nginx container exposing the internal nginx door 80 using the door number 8080.
+let's do something more ambitious.. running the Nginx container exposing its internal door "80" using another external and mapped door "8080".
 At the end PRESS CTRL+C to unlock the bash

 $ docker container run -p 8080:80 nginx
 Unable to find image 'nginx:latest' locally